woodrad/Twitter-Sentiment-Mining/README.md

-This project has many problems.
-I plan to fix none of them.
-The code is rough.
+This codebase is no longer maintained.
 From what I can tell, the code no longer pulls down tweets as planned.
-Also, there are tons of better ways to do what this project was aimed to do.
 I hope you still find some use in it.

 ---